Does the weed diet really work? It seems counterintuitive that marijuana could help you lose weight.

 There is still much contention among the scientific community regarding the validity of these claims.

-Most obese individuals that consistently overeat on a daily basis do it because overeating produces a type of high — triggering the reward centers of the brain; whereas cannabis users have their own reward center “high”.
+Most obese individuals that consistently overeat on a daily basis do it because overeating produces a type of high.
+Thus, triggering the reward centers of the brain; whereas cannabis users have their own reward center “high”.

 How to Lose Weight With Weed

-A recent study concluded that frequent marijuana users also had a smaller waist circumference by 1.5 inches — but if you think you can bypass eating a healthy diet and incorporating regular exercise into your daily routine and still lose weight — we’re sorry to burst your bubble.
+A recent study concluded that frequent marijuana users also had a smaller waist circumference by 1.5 inches.
+However, if you think you can bypass eating a healthy diet.
+As well as, incorporating regular exercise into your daily routine and still lose weight.
+We’re sorry to burst your bubble.

-That said, there are some additional protocols you’ll want to adhere to get the full range of benefits of the “marijuana diet” and to avoid any complications or adverse experiences.
+That said, there are some additional protocols you’ll want to adhere to get the full range of benefits of the “marijuana diet.”
+This is to avoid any complications or adverse experiences.

 Weed Diet – Consumption Methods to Lose Weight